Tun Ali of Pahang: Visit to the capital

 Sultan Abdul Rahman died in 1832 and was succeeded by his son, Tengku Besar, who was entitled Sultan Muhammad Shah.
 The new ruler visited Pahang, and too Bendahara Tun Ali to Lingga for the circumcision and installation of his son Tengku Besar Mahmud.
-The Hikayat Pahang describes the Pahang's magnate visit in details.
-He brought a great following, prominent among whom were his two chief hulubalang, Dato' Parit, a chief of Bukit Sagumpal, and Dato' Tanggok Bingkal Tembaga.
-On his arrival, he went into the Sultan's presence and uttered the sayings prescribed by custom and the syaria law on such occasions; and the ruler commanded that Lingga should be temporarily under the Bendahara in accordance with custom.
+The Hikayat Pahang describes the Pahangese magnate's visit in details.
+He brought a many people with him, including his two chief hulubalang, Dato' Parit, a chief of Bukit Sagumpal, and Dato' Tanggok Bingkal Tembaga.
+On his arrival, he went into the Sultan's presence and uttered the sayings prescribed by custom and the Sharia law on such occasions; and the ruler commanded that Lingga should be temporarily under the Bendahara in accordance with custom.
 With Tun Ali, were present the Yamtuan Muda, the Temenggong, and other chiefs.

-After the installation of Tengku Besar Mahmud was duly accomplished, Tun Mutahir, eldest son of Bendahara Tun Ali, was made Engku Muda, and married Tengku Chik, the Sultan's daughter.
-Soon after the Pahang potentate and his people returned to their country.
+After the installation of Tengku Besar Mahmud was accomplished, Tun Mutahir, eldest son of Bendahara Tun Ali, was made Engku Muda, and married Tengku Chik, the Sultan's daughter.
+Soon after the Pahangese potentate and his people returned to their country.

 On May 23, 1836, Che Lingga wife of Bendahara Tun Ali gave birth to a son Tun Ahmad, for whom an Arab merchant, Habib Abdullah ibni Omar Al-Attas, foretold a great future.
-Tun Ahmad was his father's most dearly beloved son and a favourite with the people.
+Tun Ahmad was his father's favourite son and a favourite with the people.